songrit/mindapp/README.md

 gem to generate ror app from mind map

+## Warning

+* under development, not ready yet

 ## Convention

 * database is MongoDB
 * images stored in or Cloudinary (default) unset IMAGE_LOCATION in initializer/mindapp.rb to use file system
 * mail use Gmail SMTP
 * authentication use omniauth-identity

 ## Installation